nimdaved/ab1124/README.md

 }'
 ```

-The response will redirect to the page with the new rental agreement.
+This will create rental and rental agreement entities, then `redirect` to the newly created rental agreement.

-# TL, DR:
+# TL,DR

 This application was generated using JHipster 8.7.3, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.7.3](https://www.jhipster.tech/documentation-archive/v8.7.3).

 All non-Java files could be safely deleted when development is finalized.

-If you want to generate full UI (requires installed Node.js and JHipster ),
+If you want to generate full UI (requires installation of Node.js and JHipster),
 delete the last line in the [toolrent-with-ui.jdl](./toolrent-with-ui.jdl)

 Then run